kjswaruph/fossee-daily-progress/zulip-podman/Task.md

 # Zulip Setup with Podman

-This guide walks you through setting up Zulip chat server using Podman containers with Nginx as a reverse proxy and SSL/TLS encryption on Rocky Linux.
+This guide contains steps for setting up Zulip chat server using Podman and configure Postfix to use Gmail as a mail relay.

 ## 1. System Setup